Ashima Shiraishi

 Ashima Shiraishi (白石阿島, Shiraishi Ashima, born April 3, 2001) is an American rock climber.
 Shiraishi started climbing at the age of six at Rat Rock in Central Park, joining her father.
-Only a few years later, she quickly established herself as one of the top boulderers and sport climbers in the world.
+Only a few years later, she quickly established herself as one of the top female boulderers, competition climbers, and sport climbers in the world.
 Her numerous accomplishments include first-place finishes in international competitions, and multiple first female and youngest ascents.
 Shiraishi is featured in several short documentary-style films, and is the subject of the documentary short "Return to the Red" (2012).

 At age 13 she became the second-ever female, and youngest person, to climb a sport route with a difficulty grade of 5.14d/5.15a (9a/9a+).
 In 2016, she made the second ascent of Horizon in Mount Hiei, Japan and became the first-ever female to send a boulder.

 Biography

 Shiraishi was born in New York City on April 3, 2001.
 She is the only child of Tsuya and Hisatoshi Shiraishi, who immigrated from Japan in 1978 to New York City.
 Her father, Hisatoshi "Poppo" Shiraishi, was trained as a dancer in Butoh.
 Shiraishi grew up in Chelsea, Manhattan.
 When she was 6 years old, her parents took her to Central Park, where she started climbing at Rat Rock.
 She later climbed at Brooklyn Boulders in Gowanus, Brooklyn.

 Shiraishi began climbing competitively at age 7, in 2008, and paired with coach Obe Carrion, an accomplished climber.
 Their partnership ended in 2012, largely due to tensions and disagreements between Carrion and Shiraishi's father, who has coached her since.

 At age 8, Shiraishi climbed the classic boulder problem Power of Silence (V10), in Hueco Tanks, Texas.
 At age 9, she climbed Chablanke (V11/12) and Roger in the Shower (V11) in Hueco Tanks, and several other difficult boulders.
 At age 10, she climbed Fred Nicole's notorious Crown of Aragorn (V13) also in Hueco Tanks, and is the youngest person ever to climb this grade.

 Shiraishi also excelled in lead climbing.
 At age 11, in October 2012, she climbed Southern Smoke at the Red River Gorge, a grade 5.14c (8c+) sport route, becoming the youngest person to climb a route of this difficulty.

 In 2013, Shiraishi continued to excel at both bouldering and lead climbing, adding a 5.14a (Slow Food at Céüse) two more V13s (One Summer in Paradise and Automator) and finally two 5.14c's (24 Karats and 50 Words for Pump).
 In July 2014, she climbed what might be her first V14, Golden Shadow; however, there is a suggestion that Golden Shadow is V13 or V13/V14.
 She was the second officially recorded female climber (after Tomoko Ogawa) to successfully climb a V14 problem.
 On the first day of 2015, she climbed her second V14 (V13/V14), The Swarm, claiming the first female top-out of the problem.